Volunteer Training Modules and Resources

 Training can help volunteers and service providers better identify seniors who are isolated, understand their needs, and connect them with appropriate services and resources.
 Many of the training modules below will connect you with resources you can download to conduct interactive workshops for volunteers and staff who work with seniors.
-For each module, we also highly recommend Fact Sheets on Risk Factors affecting Social Isolation of Seniors, such as Caregiver Burnout, Physical Health, Mental Health, Low Income, Life Transitions and Linguistic and Cultural Barriers.
+For each module, we also highly recommend Fact Sheets on Risk Factors affecting Social Isolation of Seniors, such as Caregiver Burnout, Physical Health, Mental Health, Low Income, Life Transitions, Linguistic and Cultural Barriers and Seniors Services and Benefits.

 Exploring Risk Factors